Ashu11219/Healthy-Laptop-Battery/README.md

 # Healthy-Laptop-Battery
-Some python programmes related to keeping your laptop's battery healthy
+Python automation to increase your laptop battery's lifespan

 ## Overview